 Are you fascinated by the traveling lifestyle of a commercial airline pilot?
 If you have ever dreamed of piloting jet airliners a pilot associate degree from Aims can help you achieve that goal.
 In fact, you can experience a solo flight in your first semester of classes.

 Develop the technical and personal skills you need to pilot commercial airliners as well as corporate and fractional flights with this professional pilot associate degree.

 In this degree program, you will earn certificates for private and commercial flight as well as instrument and multi-engine rating – all in two years.

-The Aims pilot associate degree program gives you access to:
+The Aims pilot associate degree program gives you access to the following:

 - A fleet of state-of-the-art aircraft to learn on, all built in or after 2017

-- Simulators that perfectly match the training aircraft, providing seamless transition
+- Simulators that perfectly match the training aircraft, providing a seamless transition

 - Educational standards that meet FAA Part 141 guidelines